mikh/data-visualizer/notes/objectives.md

 1. Copy File
 1. Load File

+We need to add a layer of indirection here, since some data formats for incoming files will have the ability to store metadata, and others won't.
+So we will not want to make the display be one-to-one, but instead, display a metadata file, that has the actual file underneath it.
+When a given file is moved around, we move both the metadata file, as well as the actual file.

+Perhaps an easier way to solve this is by using a database which stores information and metadata.
+Files that are uploaded will be stored in a flat directory, and their metadata will be pushed to the database which will maintain the appearance of a folder structure in the front end.

 ## Display of non-graph-based data

 In each files, some of the fields are not in a tabular format, and usually represent metadata about